ibm-cloud-docs/cloud-infrastructure/ips.md

 [CHANGE LOG](#cloud-infrastructure-jul2522)

-* Be sure to configure rules and verify routes for dal10, wdc04, and the location of your server.
-If your server is in an EU location, you must add rules allowing traffic from dal10, and wdc04 to your server.
+To provision and reload classic Virtual Servers and classic Bare Metal Servers, the following private service networks must be allowed through your gateway appliances and firewalls.
+Be sure to configure rules and verify routes for the service networks listed in the table below for dal10, wdc04, and the location of your server.
+Additionally, complete the following steps:
+* Allow and route the following service networks to the BCR on your gateway appliance or firewall for all Bare Metal and Virtual Server provisions and reloads: 10.0.64.0/19, 10.200.80.0/20, 161.26.13.0/24, 161.26.96.0/22, 166.9.12.0/23, 166.9.48.0/24, 166.9.50.0/24, 166.9.228.0/24, 166.9.250.192/27, 10.3.160.0/20, 10.201.0.0/20, 161.26.92.0/22, 161.26.132.0/22, 166.9.20.0/23, 166.9.231.0/24.
+* For RHEL servers, ensure the entire 161.26.0.0/16 is allowed and routed properly to the BCR.
+Add any additional datacenter service networks that are mentioned in the RHEL section near the bottom of the page.
-* Traffic must be able to travel between the service networks and your server in both directions.
+* Allow traffic between the service networks and your server in both directions.
-* By default, all servers and gateway/firewall devices are configured with a static route for the `10.0.0.0/8` network to the Back-end Customer Router (BCR).
-If you change that configuration such that the entire `10.0.0.0/8` network is pointed elsewhere, you must also configure static routes for the service networks to ensure they are pointed to the BCR.
-Failing to do so will result in the static routes being pointed to whichever IP address you replaced the original with.
-If you do not change the default static route for `10.0.0.0/8`, then the service networks are already routed correctly.
+* By default, all classic servers and classic gateway and firewall devices are configured with a static route for the `10.0.0.0/8`, `161.26.0.0/16` and `166.8.0.0/14` networks to the Back-end Customer Router (BCR).
+If you configure overlapping routes with those subnets, validate that you have also configured PBR or a similar service.
+Otherwise, consider using different IP space that doesn't overlap with our service networks for your VPNs or tunnels.
+Failing to do so can result in the failure to provision your Virtual Servers and Bare Metal Servers.

 Ports to allow:
 - All TCP/UDP ports (for access from your local workstation)